HenriqueFigueiredo/contact-list/README.md

 # contact-list
-Simple projetc for lab use.
+Simple project for lab use.